a-hygge/EmailClassification_ver2/API_TESTING.md

 - Emails are stored in the database with their classification labels
 - The endpoint returns the email ID and classification results
 - Make sure the server is running on port 3000 before testing

+---

+## Postman

+You can import the provided Postman collection to run the same requests from the cURL examples.

+- File: `postman_collection.json` (in the repository root)

+Import steps (Postman app):

+1. Open Postman.
+2. Click "Import" (top-left) → "File" and select `postman_collection.json` from this repository.
+3. The collection "Email Receive API" will appear in your Collections panel.
+Expand it and run any request.
+4. Ensure your local server is running at `http://localhost:3000` before sending requests.

+Notes:

+- The requests include the header `Content-Type: application/json` and example JSON bodies matching the cURL samples.
+- You can edit request bodies or add environment variables if you run the server on a different host/port.